The $d$-Majorization Polytope: The -Majorization Polytope

 The previous theorem shows that, roughly speaking, $\prec_d$ and $\prec$ share the same geometry, i.e.~the faces of $M_d(y)$ for arbitrary $y\in\mathbb R^n$, $d\in\mathbb R_{++}^n$ are all parallel to some face of a classical majorization polytope, but the precise location of the halfspaces (respectively faces) may differ.

-\begin{remark} While the description of $d$-majorization via halfspaces is conceptionally interesting it also enables an algorithmic computation of the extreme points of $M_d(y)$.
-This conversion (from $\mathscr H$- to $\mathscr V$-description) is known as the vertex enumeration problem which is a well-studied problem in the field of convex polytopes and computational geometry, see \cite{Avis97} for an overview.
-However the polytopes we are concerned with are of such convenient structure that one can even do this analytically, refer to Section \ref{sec_d_poly_analysis}. \end{remark}
+\begin{rmk} The description of $d$-majorization via halfspaces is not only conceptionally interesting, it also enables an algorithmic computation of the extreme points of $M_d(y)$.
+In general, the problem of converting an $\mathscr H$-description to a $\mathscr V$-description is known as vertex enumeration problem and well-studied in the field of convex polytopes and computational geometry, see \cite{Avis97} for an overview.
+For arbitrary polytopes this is a hard problem but in our case---due to the particular structure of $M_d(y)$---one can achieve an explicit (even analytic) solution, cf.~Section \ref{sec_d_poly_analysis}. \end{rmk}